I’m excited to present my latest crochet pattern and kit – this handsome waffle stitch dishcloth.

 About the crochet kit

-The crochet kit contains an easy-to-crochet recycled yarn (85% to 100% cotton depending on the colour chosen) which is robust and absorbant – perfect for this project.
+The crochet kit contains an easy-to-crochet recycled yarn (85% to 100% cotton depending on the colour chosen) which is robust and absorbent – perfect for this project.
 Choose from natural, blue, green, teal, yellow or pink plus occasionally I list limited edition seasonal colours.
 Drop me a line if you’re after a different colour, and I can probably source it just for you!

 The kit includes a blunt-tipped yarn needle and (optionally) a lovely 4mm bamboo hook.
 Also included is a recycled gift tag should you wish to give the finished article as a gift.